Photo courtesy of 1st Special Forces Command.

-The U.S. Army’s Special Forces (often referred to by their distinctive headgear, the Green Berets) are an elite brotherhood of soldiers who, at their core, are problem solvers.
+The U.S. Army’s Special Forces (often referred to as Green Berets after their distinctive headgear) are an elite brotherhood of soldiers who, at their core, are problem solvers.
 They embody the ethos of special operations — working outside conventional units among indigenous personnel who share a common enemy, training them, and often fighting alongside them.
 This means learning culture and languages; it also means operating in small numbers and having to master countless combat skills in order to pack one of the hardest punches U.S. ground troops have to offer.

 Coffee or Die asked eight veterans of the Army’s Special Forces a single question: What does it mean to be a Green Beret?